Exporting to the United States in 2026: FDA Certifications, Regulations, and Strategies for the U.S. Market | Octagona Srl

 Sectors regulated by the FDA

-• Food and Drink: to export food products to the United States, it is essential that companies obtain the’FDA authorization.
-Foods must comply with food safety, labeling, and traceability regulations.
-The FDA also requires production facilities to be registered.
+• Food and DrinkTo export food products to the United States, it is essential for companies to obtain the’FDA authorization.
+Food must comply with food safety, labeling, and traceability regulations.
+The FDA also requires manufacturing facilities to be registered.

-• Cosmetics and personal care products: cosmetics, while not requiring actual FDA approval before sale, must comply with the requirements of securitylabeling e composition.
-In the event of products containing unsafe or irregular ingredients, the company must be prepared to respond to requests for evidence or market withdrawals.
+• Cosmetics and personal care productscosmetics, while not requiring actual FDA approval before sale, must meet the requirements of securitylabeling e composition.
+In the event of products containing unsafe or irregular ingredients, the company must be prepared to respond to requests for proof or market withdrawals.

 • Medical devices and pharmaceutical productsIn these sectors, the FDA has very strict regulations.
-Medical devices must be registered and approved before marketing, and companies must comply with good manufacturing practices (GMPand to the procedures of Quality control
+Medical devices must be registered and approved before they can be marketed, and companies must comply with good manufacturing practices (GMPand to the procedures of Quality control

 Necessary certifications and registrations